Off-track fretting: Horse racing industry is hanging on by nose right now

 Canterbury considered opening its stable area early to accommodate both the horses and the caretakers who live in track dormitories.
 Turf Paradise now is allowing them to stay, and Canterbury plans to open its barns to horses sometime after May 1.
 But the eviction notice stoked fears of what could happen if the coronavirus forces complete closures.

-"There are concerns about the welfare of the horses, and where they all end up,'' said Andrew Offerman, Canterbury's vice president of racing operations.
-"When you think about the quantity of horses that are stabled at some of these tracks, there probably aren't enough farms or facilities to accept those horses, or enough people to provide exercise.
-That's a significant thing weighing on our minds.''
+“There are concerns about the welfare of the horses, and where they all end up,” said Andrew Offerman, Canterbury’s vice president of racing operations.
+“When you think about the quantity of horses that are stabled at some of these tracks, there probably aren’t enough farms or facilities to accept those horses, or enough people to provide exercise.
+That’s a significant thing weighing on our minds.”

 State veterinarian Dr. Lynn Hovda said the horses are not at risk for infection, because they don’t get the same coronavirus that humans do.
 There is risk, though, for people who work with them.